LoganDSPrice/teachersmanual-test/office-hours.md

 ## Setup a videoconference for remote office hours

 Students will receive a confirmation message with instructions on how to meet.
 At a minimum, you should offer a link to some videoconference option; I use appear.in/raghubetina.
-You shoul consider claiming appear.in/[YOUR NAME]
+You should consider claiming appear.in/[YOUR NAME]

 If I know I will be in a physical location, then I also give students the option of meeting me there.
 Let me know what you decide so that I can update the booking confirmation message.